 If grid_size is nonzero, input coordinates will be snapped to a precision grid of that size and resulting coordinates will be snapped to that same grid.
 If 0, this operation will use double precision coordinates.
 If None, the highest precision of the inputs will be used, which may be previously set using set_precision.
 Note: returned geometry does not have precision set unless specified previously by set_precision.

+'''

+a

-''' [Geometry or array_like]
+[Geometry or array_like]

+b

-b [Geometry or array_like]
+[Geometry or array_like]

+grid_size

-grid_size [float, optional] Precision grid size; requires GEOS >= 3.9.0.
+[float, optional] Precision grid size; requires GEOS >= 3.9.0.
 Will use the highest precision of the inputs by default.

+kwargs

+See NumPy ufunc docs for other keyword arguments.

-kwargs '''
+'''